jaeyk/comp_thinking_social_science/02_Unix-Bash/03_filedir.md

 Downloads		Music			file.txt
 ```

-Here,
-we can see that Rachel's version of `/home/oski` contains 15 **sub-directories**.
-The names that don't have trailing slashes, like `file.txt` are plain old files.

 And note that there is a space between `ls` and `-F`: without it, the shell thinks we're trying to run a command called `ls-F`, which doesn't exist.

 > #### What's In A Name?